Cq8jx/VJU-Project/University Regulations/English/DHQGHN-QD-3638 Regulation on Doctoral Training.md

 ### Article 8.
 Suitable industry/major

-A suitable major/specialization is a major at the undergraduate or master\'s level (or equivalent level or higher) that equips learners with the necessary professional foundation to continue studying the doctoral training program of the corresponding major/specialization, specifically specified in the entrance standards of the doctoral
+A suitable major/specialization is a major at the undergraduate or master's level (or equivalent level or higher) that equips learners with the necessary professional foundation to continue studying the doctoral training program of the corresponding major/specialization, specifically specified in the entrance standards of the doctoral